 Under the current joint funding agreement, Idaho Power has an approximate 21 percent interest, BPA has an approximate 24 percent interest, and PacifiCorp has an approximate 55 percent interest in the permitting phase.
 As the current joint funding agreement covers primarily permitting activities, which are nearing completion, Idaho Power and its co-participants are exploring several scenarios of ownership, asset, and service arrangements aimed at maximizing the value of the project to each of the co-participants' customers.
 In July 2021, the co-participants entered into an agreement and acknowledged that BPA does not intend to participate in the construction of the project or to be a co-owner, in whole or in part, of the project, and that BPA intends to sell its interest in the project to either Idaho Power or a third party.
-Any changes regarding the ownership structure would be addressed through amended or new funding agreements for the future phases of the project.
+Any changes regarding the ownership structure would be addressed through amended or new agreements for the future phases of the project.

+In July 2021, Idaho Power awarded contracts for detailed design, geotechnical investigation, land surveying, and right-of-way option acquisition; and work commenced in the third quarter of 2021.
 Given the status of ongoing permitting activities and the construction period, Idaho Power expects the in-service date for the transmission line will be no earlier than 2026.

 Gateway West Transmission Line: Idaho Power and PacifiCorp are pursuing the joint development of the Gateway West project, a high-voltage transmission lines project between a substation located near Douglas, Wyoming and the Hemingway substation located near Boise, Idaho.
 In January 2012, Idaho Power and PacifiCorp entered a joint funding agreement for permitting of the project.
-Idaho Power has expended approximately \$46 million, including Idaho Power's AFUDC, for its share of the permitting phase of the project through June 30, 2021.
+Idaho Power has expended approximately \$47 million, including Idaho Power's AFUDC, for its share of the permitting phase of the project through September 30, 2021.
 As of the date of this report, Idaho Power estimates the total cost for its share of the project (including both permitting and construction) to be between \$250 million and \$450 million, including AFUDC.
 Idaho Power's estimated share of ongoing expenditures for the permitting phase of the project (excluding AFUDC) is included in the capital requirements table above.
 Idaho Power's share of potential early construction costs are excluded from the capital requirements table above because the timing of construction of Idaho Power's portion of the project is uncertain.
 Idaho Power and PacifiCorp continue to coordinate the timing of next steps to best meet customer and system needs.